If you’re in the market for an infant car seat, it will be impossible to miss the Chicco Keyfit 30.

 What Makes Chicco Keyfit 30 The #1 Rated Infant Car Seat?

 As a disclaimer, I’m aware that Consumer Reports rated the Keyfit and Keyfit 30 as their first choice back in 2014.
 I don’t know if it’s still the case at this point in time, as I’m not a paid subscriber of theirs.
-I also don’t fully believe a single source, since there’s bound to be a debate on the evaluation methods and criteria.

 Let’s examine the whys in greater detail…